Nolan1324/CSE-584-W25-ANN-Project/README.md

     - `range_may_satisfy(self, ranges: Dict[str, Range]) -> TVL` - determines if a range of data **may** satisfy the predicate.
 Returns a three-value logic truth value (`True`, `Maybe`, or `False`)
     - `atomics(self) -> Generator[Atomic, None, None]` - breaks the predicate down into atomic predicates
     - `to_filter_string(self) -> str` - converts the predicate to a string that can be passed as a filter to Milvus
+- `experiment_utils.py` - contains utility functions to help the user run experiments, including logic to create and clean up database instances
+- `tree_experiment.py` - the experiment that we ran for our presentation and report